julia-ulziisaikhan/mathsolver/README.md

 No more Bamsec math problems.

 Setup:
+1. Clone this repo.
-1. Go to "Manage Extensions" on Chrome.
+2. Go to "Manage Extensions" on Chrome.
-2. Check on "Developer Mode".
+3. Check on "Developer Mode".
-3. "Load unpacked" and select the directory.
+4. "Load unpacked" and select the cloned directory saved to your computer locally.
-4. Test it out.
+5. Test it out.

 Flag any issues to Julia